paladin-t/b8/docs/manual.md

 To reload example cartridges, click `Help`, `Reload examples`.
 BASIC8 uses UID to identify different cartridges, this operation will overwrite the cartridge with the same UID.

-All paletted assets (sprites, tiles, quantized images) in a cartridge share the same palette.
+All paletted assets (sprites, tiles, quantized images) in a cartridge share a same palette data.

-It automatically saves modifications when closing an asset, or closing a cartridge; to close without saving, click `Cartridge`, `Close without saving` with `Shift` pressed.
+It automatically saves modifications when closing an asset, or closing a cartridge; to close without saving, click `Cartridge`, `Close without saving` with `Shift` key pressed.

 ### Code

-Each cartridge has an entry source file "main.bas", it starts execution from there.
+Each cartridge has an entry source code file "main.bas", it starts execution from there.

-To create a new source code file, click `Cartridge`, `New asset`, `Source code`.
+To create a new code file, click `Cartridge`, `New asset`, `Source code`.

-To open an existing source code file, click `Cartridge`, `Open asset`, then select a "*.bas" file.
+To open an existing code file, click `Cartridge`, `Open asset`, then select a "*.bas" file.

-To rename a source code file, click `Cartridge`, `Rename asset`, then select a "*.bas" file.
+To rename a code file, click `Cartridge`, `Rename asset`, then select a "*.bas" file.

-To delete a source code file, click `Cartridge`, `Delete asset`, then select a "*.bas" file.
+To delete a code file, click `Cartridge`, `Delete asset`, then select a "*.bas" file.

 ### Sprite asset